-Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] -------------- ------------------------ ----------------- ----------------------
+Complies [] Partial compliance [] Explanation [] Not applicable [X] -------------- ------------------------ ----------------- ----------------------

-- 45. The risk management and control policy should identify at least: - The different types of financial and non-financial risk (including operational, technological, legal, social, environmental, political and reputational) to which the company is exposed, including contingent liabilities and other off-balance-sheet risks among the financial or economic risks. - b) The risk level that the company considers acceptable. - c) The measures contemplated to mitigate the impact of the risks identified, should they materialise. - d) The internal control and reporting systems to be used to control and manage those risks, including contingent liabilities and other off-balance-sheet risks.
+- 45. The risk management and control policy should identify at least: - a) The different types of financial and non-financial risk (including operational, technological, legal, social, environmental, political and reputational) to which the company is exposed, including contingent liabilities and other off-balance-sheet risks among the financial or economic risks. - b) The risk level that the company considers acceptable. - c) The measures contemplated to mitigate the impact of the risks identified, should they materialise. - d) The internal control and reporting systems to be used to control and manage those risks, including contingent liabilities and other off-balance-sheet risks.

-Complies [ X ] Partial comp
+Complies [X] Partial compliance []

-Partial compliance [ ]
+Explanation []

-Explanation [ ]
+Not applicable [X]